estanislaocrivos/stm32f4-rust-template/README.md

 cargo flash --release --chip STM32F401RE
 ```

 Replace `STM32F401RE` with the appropriate chip name for your target device if you are using a different STM32F4 microcontroller.
+Also, replacing the target chip name in the `Embed.toml` file helps to avoid adding the `--chip` flag every time.

 ## Porting this template to other ARM platforms